vmsmith/vmsmith.github.io/content/architecture/251209-information-architecture.md

 title: "Information Architecture: Categories and Tags"
 date: 2025-12-06T00:00:00
 draft: false
+category: ""
+tags: [""]
+summary: "An overview of the information architecture"
 ---

 This document defines the controlled vocabulary of **categories** and **tags** used across this site.
 Its purpose is to support consistent retrieval, long-term knowledge management, and future integration with CTL Moneypenny and Cletho.

 Categories are stable, high-level conceptual buckets.
 Tags are cross-cutting descriptors used sparingly to enhance findability.

+My information architectures are always informed by the 1956 paper, "The Magical Number Seven, Plus or Minus Two: Some Limits on Our Capacity for Processing Information," by George Miller.
+As the title implies, there are average limits to how much people can process.
+With that in mind, I've deliberately kept the number of categories to nine or fewer, and the same with the number of tags in each category.

 Each post receives **one category** and a small number of meaningful tags.